jhlagado/firth/README.md

 8
 ```

 Forth uses a stack and reverse Polish notation to radically simply its syntax.
-When the Forth parser encounters a literal number it pushes it on the stack.
-When it comes across the anything else it assumes it's an operation to be performed.
-These operations are called words and they command Forth to do things.
+While processing user input when the Forth parser encounters a literal number it immediately pushes it onto the stack.
+When it encounterss anything else it assumes it's an operation to be performed.
+These operations are called "words" and they command Forth to do things.

-For example, when Forth encounters the word `+` it calls Forth's addition subroutine.
-When it encounters the word `*` it calls the multiply subroutine.
-The word `.` means print the item left on the stack.
+For example, when Forth encounters the word `+` it calls Forth's addition subroutine which adds the top two items on the stack and places the result back on the stack.
+When it encounters the word `*` it similarly calls the multiply subroutine.
+The word `.` prints the item left on the stack.
+Wehn Forth uses a stack item it removes it from the stack.

 [Back to contents](#contents)